awslabs/s3-connector-for-pytorch/README.md

 When you make changes to the Rust code, you need to run `pip install -e .` before changes will be viewable from Python.
 It's probably worth creating a shell script for this and adding it as part of the pre-build step.

+When developing, ensure to create license headers at the top of each file.
+This can be automated with Pycharm/Clion with the following configuration:

+Go to the settings, and find the 'Copyright profiles' section.
+Create a new one with the following text:

+> Copyright Amazon.com, Inc. or its affiliates.
+All Rights Reserved.
+>
+> // SPDX-License-Identifier: BSD

+Then under the 'Copyright' section, create a new scope covering 'all', and assign your new copyright profile.

 ### Making a commit

 Our CI uses `clippy` to lint Rust code changes.
 Use `cargo clippy --all-targets --all-features` to lint Rust before